2019 vote of confidence in the May ministry: Aftermath

-After the result, May told Members of the House of Commons she would "continue to work to deliver on the solemn promise to the people of this country to deliver on the result of the referendum and leave the European Union".
+After the result, May told members of the House of Commons she would "continue to work to deliver on the solemn promise to the people of this country to deliver on the result of the referendum [of 2016] and leave the European Union".
 As a result, she requested to meet leaders of all parties to have individual meetings on how to continue with the process of leaving the European Union.
 In reaction to the result, Corbyn asked May to ensure that a no-deal Brexit would not occur by telling MPs that the government should "remove clearly, once and for all, the prospect of the catastrophe of a no-deal exit from the EU".
 That idea of eliminating the possibility of a no-deal Brexit was backed by the SNP.

-May made a statement to the nation from Downing Street at 22:00.
+May made a statement to the nation from Downing Street at 10:00 p.m.
 In it, she urged MPs to "put self-interest aside" and "work constructively together" to achieve a solution to Brexit.

 On the next day, it was reported that Chancellor of the Exchequer Philip Hammond had reassured executives from leading companies when he spoke to them for more than an hour at 9.30 p.m. on Tuesday that the government had no intention to have a no-deal Brexit occurring.
 He also said that a backbench motion could force the government to rescind Article 50.
 That would act as a "sort of ultimate backstop if the work the government is doing in seeking to find a way forward fails to deliver".

 Corbyn also laid out conditions for the Labour party to support a second referendum.
 In a speech, he asserted, "If the government remains intransigent, if support for Labour's alternative is blocked for party advantage – and the country is facing the potential disaster of no deal – our duty will then be to look at other options which we've set out in our conference motion, including the option of a public vote".
-He also requested through the use of email that Labour MPs should not partake in any Brexit discussions with the government until May would rule out a no-deal Brexit after three Labour MPs (Hilary Benn, Yvette Cooper and John Mann) went to the Cabinet Office to meet Conservative ministers and discuss a solution to the crisis.
+He also requested through the use of email that Labour MPs should not partake in any Brexit discussions with the government until May would rule out a no-deal Brexit, after Labour MPs Hilary Benn, Yvette Cooper and John Mann went to the Cabinet Office to meet Conservative ministers and discuss a solution to the crisis.